MicrosoftDocs/xamarin-docs/docs/get-started/installation/uninstalling-xamarin.md

 ### Using the Uninstall Script

+> [!TIP]
+> Before executing any script you download, please read through the commands to understand what changes are being made to your computer.

-This uninstall script allows you to uninstall Visual Studio for Mac and its associated Xamarin components in one go.
+[This uninstall script](https://raw.githubusercontent.com/MicrosoftDocs/visualstudio-docs/master/mac/resources/uninstall-vsmac.sh) allows you to uninstall Visual Studio for Mac and its associated Xamarin components in one go.

 The script contains most of the commands that are found in the article.
-There are two main omissions from the script and are not included due to possible external dependencies:
+There are two main omissions from the script and are not included due to possible external dependencies (other apps may be using Mono or the Android tools):

 - Uninstalling Mono
 - Uninstalling Android AVD

-To run the script, do the following steps:
+To run the script:

-1. Right-click on the script and select Save As… to save the file on your Mac.
+1. Right-click on [this link to `uninstall-vsmac.sh`](https://raw.githubusercontent.com/MicrosoftDocs/visualstudio-docs/master/mac/resources/uninstall-vsmac.sh) and select **Save As…** to save the file on your Mac.

 2. Open **Terminal** and change the working directory to where the script was downloaded:

-    ```
+    ```bash
     cd /location/of/file
     ```

 3. Make the script executable and the run it with **sudo**:

+    ```bash
+    chmod +x ./uninstall-vsmac.sh
+    sudo ./uninstall-vsmac.sh
     ```
-    chmod +x ./xamarin_uninstall.sh
-    sudo ./xamarin_uninstall.sh
-    ```

-4. Finally, delete the uninstall script.
+4. Delete the uninstall script.

-At this point, Xamarin should be uninstalled from your computer.
+Visual Studio for Mac and Xamarin tools should now be uninstalled from your computer.

 <a name="uninstallwindows" />

 ## Uninstalling Xamarin on Windows

-Xamarin has been supported on the following:
+Xamarin has been supported on these IDEs:

 - [Visual Studio 2019 and Visual Studio 2017](#uninstallvs2017)
 - [Visual Studio 2015](#uninstallvs2015)